Patrol & Unit Camping

 Where do we park?

-One car (no trailers) may be parked at or near your campsite at Camp Meriwether or Camp Cooper, though not at Butte Creek.
+One car (no trailers) may be parked at or near your campsite at camp.
 Other vehicles may be parked at the parking lot.